Subscribie/subscribie/docs/content/en/docs/Tasks/add-a-slogan.md

 date: 2022-11-17
 weight: 5
 description: >
-  A guide to Add a Slogan to your shop.
+  Add your own Slogan to your shop.
+This will be displayed in your shop.
 ---

 Learn how to add a slogan, this will be displayed in your shop's banner below your shop's name.